 ROTA Community Research Partnership (RCRP)

-The first ROTA Community Research Partnership, supported with funding from Propel, has now begun.
+Recruitment for the second ROTA Community Research Partnership, supported with funding from Propel and the City Bridge Foundation, has now begun.

 What is the RCRP?

-The ROTA Community Research Partnership (RCRP) is the new flagship project from ROTA, which will take place over at least the next three years, enabled by funding from Propel.
+The ROTA Community Research Partnership (RCRP) is the new flagship project from ROTA, which will take place over at least the next two years, enabled by funding from Propel and the City Bridge Foundation.

 This project aims to explore the ways in which racial inequities affect the Black and other racialised communities of London.
 In order to do this, we will be establishing partnerships with individuals and organisations with direct lived experience of these inequalities.

-ROTA will train 10 PRs, and co-design a programme of research with and for them to undertake.
+ROTA will train 10 PRs, and co-design a programme of research with and for them to undertake, per year.
 This could involve, for example, handing out questionnaires to PRs local communities, or inviting a number of PRs peers to take part in research interviews.
 Both research and pastoral support will be available across the length of the programme.

 How do I apply?